 The Heritage Energy Retrofit Grant program offers homeowners incentives to increase energy efficiencies within a home that complement other community rebate programs including through Better Homes BC Home Renovation Rebate Program, BC Hydro and FortisBC.
 It takes a holistic approach to GHG reduction by financially rewarding the overall reduction of GHG in a single dwelling after the completion of recommended energy retrofits.
 The program subsidizes mandatory pre-retrofit and post-retrofit home energy evaluations and a Vancouver GHG Reduction Opportunities Report.

-Houses must be in Vancouver and either built before 1940 or on the Vancouver Heritage Register.
-Only houses with oil or gas heating are eligible as these offer the highest greenhouse gas (GHG) reduction opportunities.
+To be eligible, a house must be in Vancouver and either built before 1940 or on the Vancouver Heritage Register.
+Only houses with oil or gas heating are eligible as these offer the highest GHG reduction opportunities.
 Please note the grant is for new retrofits only and we are not able to provide funds retroactively for already completed projects.